NickGrunert/master-thesis/modules/02_algorithm.typ

     #heading(depth: 5, numbering: none, bookmarked: false)[Theory]
     The concluding step of this section involves the implementation of the Canny Edge Detection algorithm @Canny1.
-    The employment of the Canny algorithm enables the flexible adaptation of the system to the unique characteristics and requirements of each individual house.
+    The usage of the Canny algorithm enables the flexible adaptation of the system to the unique characteristics and requirements of each individual house.
     The underlying rationale for this phenomenon stems from the implementation of a complex calculation method that utilizes two parameters, lower and upper thresholding, to filter out edges based on gradient magnitude @Canny2.

     It should be noted that alternative edge-detection algorithms could have been considered.